davhunt/instruments/initState/readme.md

 ##### initStateE
 Five questions pertaining to participant state prior to reading out loud.

+##### initStateE
+Five questions pertaining to participant state prior to performing an "activity" (can be used for any task).

 ### Scoring Script
 The initState questionnaires are **not** included in the repository scoring script.